allegro/allegro.tech/_posts/2020-08-10-testing-react-applications.md

 so at the beginning of the testing adventure the question is: what to choose?
 Instead of listing all the most popular tools, I would like to present those that I use every day, Jest + Enzyme.

-[**Jest**](https://jestjs.io/) - One of the most popular (7M downloads each week) and very efficient JS testing framework.
+[**Jest**](https://jestjs.io/) - One of the most popular (7M downloads each week) and very efficient JS testing framework, recommended by React creators.

-**Enzyme** - React component testing tools.
+[**Enzyme**](https://enzymejs.github.io/enzyme/) - React component testing tools.
 By adding an abstraction layer to the rendered component, Enzyme allows you to manipulate the component and search for other components and HTML elements within it.
-Another advantage is also [well-written documentation](https://enzymejs.github.io/enzyme/) that makes it easier to start working with this tool.
+Another advantage is also well-written documentation that makes it easier to start working with this tool.

 This combination of the test framework (Jest), and the component manipulation tool (Enzyme) enables the creation of efficient unit and integration tests for React components.